As one of the UK's leading institutions for computer science and electronic engineering we offer a comprehensive and supportive training environment.

 You will work as part of a friendly and vibrant research community under the supervision of experts in the field.
 As a member of one of our research groups you will be accommodated in a research laboratory alongside other PhD students and full-time postdoctoral researchers.
 In many cases, you will be able to participate in the funded research projects of the group.

-A generous travel budget is also available to enable research students to present papers at international conferences.
-Budgets for expenditure on experiments, equipment and software are also available.
+We provide a generous travel budget to enable research students to present papers at international conferences.
+Budgets for expenditure on experiments, equipment, and software are also available.

-Here are some of the reasons why our postgraduate students have chosen to develop their research with us:
+Reasons why our students have chosen to develop their research with us:

 - Internationally leading and world-class research

-- The REF2014 results rate 94% of submitted research outputs in the top categories of 3 star (internationally excellent) and 4 star (world-leading)
+- 94% of submitted research outputs rated 3 star (internationally excellent) and 4 star (world-leading) in the REF2014 results.

 - A current research portfolio of £38 million

-- Three prestigious EPSRC platform grants, awarded to groups with internationally leading reputations and high international profiles
+- Awarded three prestigious EPSRC platform grants (for groups with internationally leading reputations and high international profiles)

 - psychologists developing mathematical models of human vision and errors in software

 - biologists decoding genome data and understanding cell deformation

 - musicians and actors producing better music and performance

 - medical researchers designing new monitoring techniques and decision-making strategies